IM-Deane/game-library/README.md

 TODO: Add link to a live demo

-**Current Version:** 0.0.3
+**Current Version:** 0.0.4

+## Expanded Version Description:

+After completing the backend API I've decided to make the app more interesting.
+The next version will feature a client side interface that allows users to manage a small game library.

+The app will come populated with 10 games that will be rendered as a list.
+The user can add new games to the library as well edit and delete existing titles.

+### Stack:

+- HTML5
+- TAILWIND CSS
+- REACT
+- MONGO DB
+- EXPRESS/NODE

-## Description:
+## Previous Version Description:

-The goal of this project is to practice building a RESTful API.
+~~The goal of this project is to practice building a RESTful API.~~

 Although i've built one before, I thought it would be good practice to create another one.